More Than 10% of Americans Are Missing All of Their Teeth

 Do you need dentures to replace your real teeth?
 Removable complete dentures are used when all of your teeth are missing.
-They can be used to replace upper or lower teeth—or both.
-The oral appliance is made of dental resin, and at times, metal is used in the base.
+They can be used to replace upper (called upper denture) or lower teeth (known as lower denture)—or both.
+The oral appliance is made of dental acrylic, and at times, metal framework is used in the base.
 Tooth loss can be intimidating, but with proper oral hygiene and a set of new teeth, Friendly Dentistry can help restore your smile!

 Each case varies, but here are the 7 basic steps to give you an idea of the process:

 - We’ll listen closely to your preferences to help you make decisions about the look of your new smile.
 When carefully chosen, the shape, size, and color of the denture teeth and gums can complement your skin tone and facial features and produce natural-looking results.

-- Impressions of your upper and lower jaws will be taken to ensure proper fit.
+- Impressions of your upper jaw and lower jaw will be taken to ensure the dentures will fit properly.
 The impressions will be sent to a dental laboratory to make your oral appliance.

-- Any remaining teeth you have will be removed.
+- Any remaining teeth you have will be removed for full dentures.
 Time is allowed for your gums and jawbone to heal and for soreness to subside.
 Meanwhile, you will wear a temporary denture.
-After the healing period, additional impressions of your mouth may be taken to ensure the best fit.
+After the healing period, additional impressions of your mouth may be taken to ensure the best fit for your new dentures.

 - A wax model of your dentures will be made to ensure the teeth and gums look exactly as you want.
 If you have any reservations about the wax model, let us know.
-Adjustments will be made until you have the smile you want.
+Adjustments to your dentures will be made until you have the smile you want.

-- When your permanent dentures are ready, you will be able to try them on and wear them until your next visit.
-This gives you time to see how they look and feel.
+- When your permanent dentures are ready, you’ll be able to try them on and wear them until your next dental visit.
+This gives you time to see how your dentures look and feel.

 It will take a few weeks for you to get used to speaking and eating with dentures.
-As you adjust, your dentist may recommend using adhesive to improve stability.
+As you adjust, your dentist may recommend using adhesive to improve stability against your palate.
 Chewing gum may stick to the appliance, so it may be best to avoid it.

-Be certain to brush thoroughly, but not aggressively, to remove bacteria-causing debris, which promotes gum disease and can cause denture stomatitis along the gum line as well as gingivitis.
-Proper oral care is important, and effervescent cleansing tablets made specifically for dentures will help keep them clean.
-Remove them at night while you sleep.
-Store them in clean water.
+As a denture wearer, be certain to brush thoroughly, but not aggressively, to remove plaque, tartar, and bacteria-causing debris, which promotes gum disease and can cause denture stomatitis along the gum line as well as gingivitis.
+Proper oral care is important, and effervescent cleansing tablets made specifically for dentures will help keep the prosthesis clean.
+Remove them at night while you sleep and soak them in clean water.

 If you take good care of your dentures and keep your regularly scheduled appointments for examinations and checkups, they can last five to eight years.